ministryofjustice/correspondence_tool_staff/README.md

 For our deploy process please see the our [confluence page](https://dsdmoj.atlassian.net/wiki/spaces/CD/pages/164660145/Manual+-+Development+and+Release+Process)

-### Keeping secrets and sensitive information secure
+## Keeping secrets and sensitive information secure

-#### Uninstall overcommit
+### Uninstall overcommit

-If you have installed overcommit in the past, the you need to uninstall it in order to get git-secrets' hooks work properly, the steps
+If you have installed overcommit in the past, then you need to uninstall it in order to get git-secrets' hooks work properly, the steps are:-

 Uninstall the gem

     $ gem uninstall overcommit

-Remove the rules from .git/config file under [overcommit] section Remove the following hooks from ./git/hooks
+Remove the rules from .git/config file under [overcommit] section Remove the following hooks from ./git/hooks (Do check them before deleting them)
 ```
 commit-msg
 post-commit